-The Snapshot button inserts an automation event (key frame) which records the state of all enabled controls at the current cursor position if their state has changed since the previous Snapshot.
+The Snapshot button opens the Filter Automation Tracks to Snapshot dialog.
+When OK is pressed inserts an automation event (key frame) is inserted which records the state of all enabled controls at the current cursor position if their state has changed since the previous Snapshot.

-The Snapshot Range button inserts automation snapshot key frames of all enabled controls at the Mark In and Mark Out cursor positions.
+The Snapshot Range button opens the Filter Automation Tracks to Snapshot Range dialog.
+When OK is pressed automation snapshot key frames of all enabled controls are inserted at the Mark In and Mark Out cursor positions.
 In effect, this sets all enabled controls to the current state throughout the range defined by the marks.